darkalchemy/Pu-239/README.md

 MySQL 5.6 is required.
 MySQL 5.7 recommended.

 Composer is required.
-Current version 1.7.2 or newer.
+Version ^1.7.2.

 NPM is required.
-Current version 6.4.1 or newer.
+Version ^6.4.1.

-This code explicitly sets the php default timezone to 'UTC', it is recommended that you set the servers timezone to 'UTC' or change it in the code.
-The timezones must match.
-After changing the servers timezone, you must restart mysql.
+This code explicitly sets the php default timezone to 'UTC'.
+Further down, you will set MySQL default timezone to the same.

 A working site with this code is at https://pu-239.pw/